-Under the agreements with the Colleges of Engineering at the UW-Madison and Marquette University, students who complete the Edgewood College pre-engineering concentration with a minimum GPA of 3.0; have a 3.0 GPA in mathematics, chemistry, physics and computer science courses; have the General Education courses equivalent to the liberal arts electives required by the specific degree-granting department of the student's choice in the College of Engineering; and have a positive recommendation from the Edgewood College physical sciences or mathematics faculty, will be assured entrance into that specific degree-granting department.
+Under the agreements with the Colleges of Engineering at the UW-Madison and Marquette University, students who complete the Edgewood College pre-engineering concentration with a minimum GPA of 3.0; have a 3.0 GPA in mathematics, chemistry, physics and computer science courses; have the General Education courses equivalent to the liberal arts electives required by the specific degree-granting department of the student's choice in the College of Engineering; and have a positive recommendation from the Edgewood College physical sciences or mathematics faculty, will be guaranteed entrance into the College of Engineering.

-The course credits earned by students upon completion of their engineering program at UW-Madison or Marquette University may be transferred to Edgewood College to complete the B.S. in Natural Science and Mathematics.
+The course credits earned by students upon completion of their engineering program at UW-Madison or Marquette University may be transferred to Edgewood College to complete the B.S. in Physics.